 "I did X, and it worked for me!"

 Writing guides (and often advisers, too) offer one-size-fits-all or "magic feather" solutions.

-We're accepted to programs because we're skilled, but we have little to no training for the dissertation.
+We're skilled but often have little to no training for the dissertation itself.

 We're often told our dissertation ought to be

 will contribute to

 "Although at first it looks like

 you also see that..."